Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

 12) HOW TO ADD NEW LANGUAGE IMPLEMENTATIONS

-12.1) In the [tools] section of the ini file, define a name that will substitute for the location of the new language implementation.
+12.1) In the [tools] section of bencher/makefiles/my.*.ini, define a name that will substitute for the location of the new language implementation.

    For example